Trail Sense

 Extinguishing a fire

 You should always have a plan to quickly extinguish your fire in case it begins to spread.
-Thoroughly extinguish your fire by dousing it with water or covering it with dirt.
+Thoroughly extinguish your fire by dousing it with water and/or covering it with dirt.
 Make sure no embers remain that could reignite or cause a wildfire.
 If you are on a beach, do not cover the fire with sand; it can insulate the heat and cause burns.
+Don't leave an active fire unattended.

 Increasing warmth